Beba Selimović

-Izeta Selimović (27 March 1936 – 10 March 2020), known by her stage name Beba Selimović, was a Bosnian sevdalinka-folk singer and was one of the leading female singers of the 1950s, 1960s and 1970s in Yugoslavia, along with Zehra Deović, Nada Mamula and Silvana Armenulić.
+Izeta "Beba" Selimović (27 March 1936 – 10 March 2020) was a Bosnian sevdalinka-folk singer and was one of the leading female singers of the 1950s, 1960s and 1970s in Yugoslavia, along with Zehra Deović, Nada Mamula and Silvana Armenulić.

 Early life and family

 Selimović was born on 27 March 1936 in Trebinje, Bosnia and Herzegovina, while it was a part of the Kingdom of Yugoslavia.
 The Selimović family originally hails from Bileća.
 Being the youngest of five children in a Bosniak family, she was called beba (baby) by her older siblings and took that as her stage name when she became a professional singer.

 At the age of seven, Selimović moved to Sarajevo with her family in 1943, during World War II, where she completed her schooling.

 Career

-Aged 17, she was one of six people chosen out of 300 candidates to sing for Radio Sarajevo, which kicked off her professional career in 1954 as a soloist for the station.
+Aged 17, Selimović was one of six people chosen out of 300 candidates to sing for Radio Sarajevo, which kicked off her professional career in 1954 as a soloist for the station.
 Her first single, "Po mojoj bašti zumbuli cvjetaju" ("In My Garden Hyacinths Bloom"), was released in 1958.
-Selimović retired in 1988 following the release of her final studio album.
+She retired in 1988 following the release of her final studio album.
 Although her recorded songs have appeared on many compilation albums since the late 1980s, she did not record any new music since then.

-During her long career, she sang exclusively in two genres: Bosnian folk and sevdalinka.
+During her long career, Selimović sang exclusively in two genres: Bosnian folk and sevdalinka.
 She recorded songs with multiple Bosnian sevdalinka singers such as Zaim Imamović, Zehra Deović, Nada Mamula, Safet Isović and Meho Puzić.
 She was good friends with Isović and Puzić until their deaths in 2007.